Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/Hybrid.md

 -* Networking & connectivity* → secure connectivity between edge locations and datacenters (VPN, SD-WAN, MPLS).
 Network segmentation via virtualization technologies.
 Support for public and private addressing of workloads
 - *Integration with enterprise systems* → integration with corporate authentication systems (LDAP, AD, SSO).
 Optional integration with Kubernetes for container-native workloads.
 Interoperability with public cloud platforms as part of a hybrid cloud model.

+The service is sized in host unit.
+A single unit is composed by 3 Hosts, with the following settings: 2x 24 Core CPU - 512 GB RAM - 32 TB SSD.

 The service offers the following advantages:

 - *Reduced latency* → processing occurs closer to the data source, improving performance for IoT, analytics, and real-time applications.